kumaravelrajan/ChordPlusPlus/docs/Final_report.md

 todok - activity diagram

 ### Networking
-This project has two network interfaces: The Api for module-module communication using libasio standalone, and the Dht CapnProto interface for peer-peer communication, which uses ez-rpc for now.
+This project has two network interfaces: The Api for module-module communication using libasio standalone, and the Dht CapnProto interface for peer-peer communication, which uses (todo (explain tls rpc)).
+Also, capnproto has no (de)serialization of data, so any type of xss cannot occur.

 ### Security measures
 1. TLS security - todo